schlae/quapple/README.md

 You will also need to build several cable assemblies to connect the Quapple to your PC.

 ### Floppy drive cable
-For use with an IBM 5150 or 5160, make a short (4-6") IDC ribbon cable, 34 pin, with a 0.1" female header at one end and a 34-pin female edge connector at the other end.
+For use with an IBM 5150 or 5160, make a short, 6" (15cm) IDC ribbon cable, 34 pin, with a 0.1" female header at one end and a 34-pin female edge connector at the other end.

 For any other computer, just crimp a 34-pin 0.1" female header at both ends.
 Be sure not to get pin 1 mixed up--it is very easy to do!

 ### Video loopback cable
 To use the same monitor for both Apple and PC mode, you'll need a short cable to go between the Quapple and your regular video card (MDA or CGA).
-This is just a 6" cable with a male DE-9 connector at both ends, wired straight through (pin 1 to pin 1, etc).
+This is just a short cable with a male DE-9 connector at both ends, wired straight through (pin 1 to pin 1, etc).

+The stock cable is 12" (30.5cm) long and uses a TE Connectivity/AMP 745032-1 connector, along with a cord guard, 207753-1, at both ends.
+The contact part number is 1-66506-0.
+The cable is 0.24" (6mm) diameter with eight conductors (the drain wire is connected to pin 1).

 ### PC speaker jumper
 To hear Apple sound through the PC speaker, make a short 2-wire cable (maybe 2-3" long, depending on your computer).
 This goes from the motherboard to the Quapple.